-- Creating a caring school family living by Christian values. - Celebrating everyone's strengths and efforts. - Valuing the opportunities we have to contribute to our community and the wider world. - Offering wide ranging quality experiences that stimulate children's minds. - Encouraging respect for others, positive behaviour and good manners, enabling all children to feel secure and valued. - Building strong links between school, home and church. - Preparing children for future challenges in a changing world
+- Creating a caring school family living by Christian values. - Celebrating effort, resilience and a lifelong love of learning. - Valuing the opportunities we have to serve our school, our community and the wider world. - Offering wide ranging quality experiences that stimulate and challenge children's minds. - Encouraging respect, tolerance and a habit of service and justice. - Building strong links between school, home, church and community. - Preparing children for future challenges in a rapidly changing real and virtual world.